jkloza/jkloza.github.io/README.md

 ## to do:
 1. update readme
 2. fix tab routing (refresh + responsive issue)
-3. portfolio cards responsiveness
+3. responsive portfolio cards
-4. portfolio modal image center/align to center
-6. image sharpness
+4. add more info to projects in portfolio
+5. add link to download resume
+6. update about me
 7. responsive nav bar

 ## give credit to: